MicrosoftDocs/SupportArticles-docs/support/windows-client/ue-v/percent-username-percent-unavailable.md

 ---
-title: %username% is unavailable
+title: username is unavailable
-description: Resolves an issue in which %username% is unavailable in Windows that has OneDrive for Business installed. ms.date: 09/25/2020
+description: Resolves an issue in which username is unavailable in Windows that has OneDrive for Business installed. ms.date: 09/25/2020
 author: Deland-Han
 ms.author: delhan